ritwikraha/Notes-on-Papers/notes-on-ocr/README.md

 [db_desmos.mov](DB%20for%20Dummies%20b5a3942e79b4490890b94d49369a6410/db_desmos.mov)

 But how does this work?
-What does it all mean with respect to the image we are trying to binarize?
+What does it all mean concerning the image we are trying to binarize?

 1. **Let us first look at the** **DB Function \( f(x) \)**:
 \(\frac{1}{1 + e^{-x}}\)